revgizmo-forks/fpp2-1/ideas.md

 # fpp2 ideas to add?

- * examples involving electricity demand, online shopping, and restaurant bookings.
+ * examples involving online shopping, and restaurant bookings.

 ## STLF chapter
  * different types of residuals for STLF.